Guy Carleton, 1st Baron Dorchester: Evacuation of New York

 Sir Guy noted that nothing could be changed in any Articles that were inconsistent with prior policies or National Honour.
 He added that the only mode was to pay for the Negroes, in which case justice was done to all, the former slaves and the owners.
 Carleton said that it would be a breach of faith not to honour the British policy of liberty to the Negro and declared that if removing them proved to be an infraction of the treaty, then compensation would have to be paid by the British government.
 To provide for such a contingency, he had a register kept of all Negroes who left, called the Book of Negroes, entering their names, ages, occupations, and names of their former masters.
-The Americans agreed to this, but as far as can be determined, the Crown never paid compensation.
-The British transported about 3,000 freedmen and other Loyalists to Nova Scotia for resettlement.
-As the colony struggled, some of the freedmen later chose in the early 1790s to go to Freetown, Sierra Leone, where the British set up a new colony, which included the Black Poor from London.
+The Americans agreed to this but the Crown never paid compensation.
+The Loyalist Claims Commission, using the logic of the Somerset Case and the Philipsburg Proclamation, determined that people could not be claimed as property, and only property could be a matter of compensation.
+The British transported about 3,000 freedmen and other Black Loyalists to Nova Scotia, The Bahamas, and as far away as Germany for resettlement in the evacuation of New York City in November 1783 alone.
+Thousands more, under the same agreement, were evacuated from Charleston, Savannah, and St. Augustine.
+All told, historians estimate that between 50,000 and 80,000 enslaved people were freed as the result of Carleton's final enforcement of British proclamations, leading to, as historian Cassandra Pybus has described it, the "single greatest act of abolition in early American history."

-Washington disagreed with Sir Guy's actions and wrote: "…the measure is totally different from the letter and spirit of the Treaty but waiving the specialty of the point, leaving this decision to our respective Sovereigns I find it my duty to signify my readiness in conjunction with you to enter into agreements, or take any measures which may be deemed expedient to prevent the future carrying away any Negroes or other property of the American people."
+Washington, who worked to re-enslave free Black Loyalists (which included former slaves at Mount Vernon), strenuously disagreed with Sir Guy's actions and wrote: "…the measure is totally different from the letter and spirit of the Treaty but waiving the specialty of the point, leaving this decision to our respective Sovereigns I find it my duty to signify my readiness in conjunction with you to enter into agreements, or take any measures which may be deemed expedient to prevent the future carrying away any Negroes or other property of the American people."

-On 28 November the evacuation was finished, and on 5 December Carleton departed from Staten Island to return to England.
+On 28 November the evacuation was finished, and on 5 December Carleton departed from Staten Island to return to Great Britain.
 John Campbell of Strachur succeeded him as Commander-in-Chief, North America, although the post was then much reduced in scope.